 With all the buzz words such as Joomla website development, Word Press for websites, Drupal, Fusion, Cake PHP, Symphony, Dot Net Nuke, Share Point Designer & SQL ASPX .NET it is easy to get confused.
 But don’t let anyone tell you that any software or CMS (aka Content Management System) is the absolute best.
-A professional web developer will know what software fulfills your business needs after a long through analysis of your goals and requirements.
+A professional web developer will know what software fulfills your business needs .
 There are hundreds of cloud based systems and software hosted solutions.
 (CMS, SAS, SAAS and SAP)

-A professional web site designer can help you to determine the best website software that is both scalable and flexible enough to handle your requirements.
+A professional web site designer can help you to determine the best website software to handle your requirements.
 One requirement we are frequently asked is; ‘Will I be able to edit my website and make updates?’
-In order for a customer to edit their website requires a CMS system (aka: Content Management System) whereas a non-CMS website requires an intermediate understanding of HTML editing.
+In order for a customer to edit their website requires a CMS system.
+Whereas a non-CMS website requires an intermediate understanding of HTML editing.
 Below are the ‘Pros’ and ‘Cons’ for a CMS versus Non-CMS website.

 Pros and cons for web-based CMS versus local CMS’s

-– Web-based CMS applications require software updates to be performed by persons having web development experience with your particular Content Management System.
+• Web-based CMS applications require software updates be perform by persons having web development experience with your particular Content Management System.

 • When you require extensive edits or maintenance, you must find a web developer who has experience with your particular brand of Content Management application.
 In most cases the hourly development cost for web development in CMS’s is more than non-CMS systems, since extensive design or database development is more time intensive.

 • You are constrained by any limitations of the CMS software.
 For example, if you need to add special meta-tags or other coding to your pages, the templates in your CMS may not allow this without some serious programming changes.